metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta2_manifest.md

 Optional:

-- `advanced` (Attributes) 'advanced' allows setting some aspects of the internal configuration of the Loki clients.
-This section is aimed mostly for debugging and fine-grained performance optimizations. (see [below for nested schema](#nestedatt--spec--loki--advanced))
+- `advanced` (Attributes) 'advanced' allows setting some aspects of the internal configuration of the Loki clients.This section is aimed mostly for debugging and fine-grained performance optimizations. (see [below for nested schema](#nestedatt--spec--loki--advanced))
 - `enable` (Boolean) Set 'enable' to 'true' to store flows in Loki.
 It is required for the OpenShift Console plugin installation.
 - `loki_stack` (Attributes) Loki configuration for 'LokiStack' mode.
-This is useful for an easy loki-operator configuration.
-It is ignored for other modes. (see [below for nested schema](#nestedatt--spec--loki--loki_stack))
+This is useful for an easy loki-operator configuration.It is ignored for other modes. (see [below for nested schema](#nestedatt--spec--loki--loki_stack))
 - `manual` (Attributes) Loki configuration for 'Manual' mode.
-This is the most flexible configuration.
-It is ignored for other modes. (see [below for nested schema](#nestedatt--spec--loki--manual))
+This is the most flexible configuration.It is ignored for other modes. (see [below for nested schema](#nestedatt--spec--loki--manual))
-- `microservices` (Attributes) Loki configuration for 'Microservices' mode.
-Use this option when Loki is installed using the microservices deployment mode (https://grafana.com/docs/loki/latest/fundamentals/architecture/deployment-modes/#microservices-mode).
-It is ignored for other modes. (see [below for nested schema](#nestedatt--spec--loki--microservices))
+- `microservices` (Attributes) Loki configuration for 'Microservices' mode.Use this option when Loki is installed using the microservices deployment mode (https://grafana.com/docs/loki/latest/fundamentals/architecture/deployment-modes/#microservices-mode).It is ignored for other modes. (see [below for nested schema](#nestedatt--spec--loki--microservices))
-- `mode` (String) 'mode' must be set according to the installation mode of Loki:<br> - Use 'LokiStack' when Loki is managed using the Loki Operator<br> - Use 'Monolithic' when Loki is installed as a monolithic workload<br> - Use 'Microservices' when Loki is installed as microservices, but without Loki Operator<br> - Use 'Manual' if none of the options above match your setup<br>
+- `mode` (String) 'mode' must be set according to the installation mode of Loki:<br>- Use 'LokiStack' when Loki is managed using the Loki Operator<br>- Use 'Monolithic' when Loki is installed as a monolithic workload<br>- Use 'Microservices' when Loki is installed as microservices, but without Loki Operator<br>- Use 'Manual' if none of the options above match your setup<br>
-- `monolithic` (Attributes) Loki configuration for 'Monolithic' mode.
-Use this option when Loki is installed using the monolithic deployment mode (https://grafana.com/docs/loki/latest/fundamentals/architecture/deployment-modes/#monolithic-mode).
-It is ignored for other modes. (see [below for nested schema](#nestedatt--spec--loki--monolithic))
+- `monolithic` (Attributes) Loki configuration for 'Monolithic' mode.Use this option when Loki is installed using the monolithic deployment mode (https://grafana.com/docs/loki/latest/fundamentals/architecture/deployment-modes/#monolithic-mode).It is ignored for other modes. (see [below for nested schema](#nestedatt--spec--loki--monolithic))
-- `read_timeout` (String) 'readTimeout' is the maximum console plugin loki query total time limit.
-A timeout of zero means no timeout.
+- `read_timeout` (String) 'readTimeout' is the maximum console plugin loki query total time limit.A timeout of zero means no timeout.
 - `write_batch_size` (Number) 'writeBatchSize' is the maximum batch size (in bytes) of Loki logs to accumulate before sending.
 - `write_batch_wait` (String) 'writeBatchWait' is the maximum time to wait before sending a Loki batch.
-- `write_timeout` (String) 'writeTimeout' is the maximum Loki time connection / request limit.
-A timeout of zero means no timeout.
+- `write_timeout` (String) 'writeTimeout' is the maximum Loki time connection / request limit.A timeout of zero means no timeout.

 <a id="nestedatt--spec--loki--advanced"></a>
 ### Nested Schema for `spec.loki.advanced`